Pettersson-dev/Pettersson-dev.github.io/_posts/2022-11-29-integration-strategy.md

 ## Rationale
 When the domain is information and report driven and the system of records don't have the abillity to integrate.
-- There is no or litle point to point integrations.
+- There is no or little point to point integrations.
 - Information is freed for reports and integrations.
 - The information is freed from system of records meaning they don't need to evovle their capabilitites to integrate.
 - Information is made available for use without impacting systems of records.